coderbyheart/adacon/content/matrix.md

 [matrix.im](https://matrix.im).
 Visit the homeserver and register a new account.

-In order to keep the costs down we do not allow to register new accounts on the Ada Con homeserver, because if these accounts are used to join channels on other Matrix homeservers, incoming federation traffic will be significantly increased.
+In order to keep the costs down we do not allow to register new accounts on the AdaCon homeserver, because if these accounts are used to join channels on other Matrix homeservers, incoming federation traffic will be significantly increased.

-## Join the Ada Con space
+## Join the AdaCon space

-Join the Ada Con space using [this link](https://matrix.to/#/#space:adacon.no) to find all the relevant channels.
+Join the AdaCon space using [this link](https://matrix.to/#/#space:adacon.no) to find all the relevant channels.

 ## Optional: Install mobile applications